 The Deputy Stage Manager effectively coordinates the operation of the show, and is most often known for cueing each stage scenic change, lighting change and calling cast to stage.

 The sound team is responsible for the design, creation and implementation of sound effects for each production.
-Creating the right atmosphere is done by using music and effects or special recordings which have been pre-programmed into the sound board.
+Creating the right atmosphere is done by using music and effects or special recordings which have been pre-programmed into the sound desk

 The lighting team is responsible for the design and installation of lights on the lighting rig above the stage.
 During the performance run, the team will operate the lights using the lighting board containing the pre-programmed cues.